blainehansen/project-f/project.md

 "combine" or maybe "join", computed with manual dependency declaration, especially useful to create a tuple or object spread since that produces multiple signals all with those same precise dependencies
 "pipe", probably the automatic version of the above "combine" "drifter", a computed that you can mutate in the interim (all we've done is relax the invariant that the value is always equal to the result of that computation)
+"refresher" for computeds, it will run the underlying computation again

 computed with a "setter" rule, this is perhaps a simple version of actors that only mediates a single value